 Studying Italian at Mizzou adds essential skills to degrees in music, art history and archeology, architectural studies, international studies, textile and apparel management, food science and nutrition, and can strengthen careers in business, engineering, global public health, film studies, literature, philosophy, religious studies, and journalism.

 The School of Languages, Literatures, and Cultures offers a minor in Italian Studies through a flexible and engaging program of study.
-Students can choose among courses offered by Italian faculty, across disciplines, and in study-abroad programs.
+Students can choose among courses offered by Italian faculty, or across disciplines, and/or in study-abroad programs.
 Recent courses include Italian Civilization, Italian Cinema, Transnational and Migrant Cinema, and courses on the literary global sensation Elena Ferrante.
+See Course Offerings on the MU Catalog for a complete list of the Italian courses offered within the Italian program.
+For current offering, click on the tab "Courses" at the bottom of this page.

 For more information, please contact Dr. Roberta Tabanelli, email@example.com